Protection of your privacy

 Safeguarding your personal information

-The USI application process requires individuals to provide some personal information, such as name, date and place of birth and contact details, as well as some items of information from a form of ID.
-This information is required in order to determine the identity of the individual and to ensure that the USI which is assigned is unique to that individual.
-This information may be disclosed for the purpose set out in the Terms and Conditions.
+The USI application process requires individuals to provide some personal information, such as name, date and place of birth, gender and contact details, as well as some items of information from a form of ID.
+This information is required in order to determine the identity of the individual and to ensure that the USI assigned is unique to that individual.
+This information may be disclosed for the purposes set out in our terms and conditions.

 Similarly, where the individual has authorised another entity to create a USI on their behalf, typically a training organisation, that entity is required by law to destroy the personal information collected solely for that purpose as soon as possible after the USI application has been made or it is no longer needed for that purpose.
 The only exception to this requirement is where the entity that applies for a USI is required under or by another law to retain the information.